briglx/briglx.github.io/docs/_posts/2011-06-13-singleton-pattern-for-net.md

 Microsoft has a [great article](http://msdn.microsoft.com/en-us/library/ff650316.aspx) that goes a little deeper in some areas but doesn’t talk too much about Lazy loading.

-Finally the folks at dofactory give a [direct implementation](http://www.dofactory.com/Patterns/PatternSingleton.aspx#_self1) from the “Design Patterns” book which each other article references.
+Finally the folks at dofactory give a [direct implementation](http://www.dofactory.com/Patterns/PatternSingleton.aspx#_self1) from the "Design Patterns" book which each other article references.
 The dofactory article gives a real world example of a singleton in use and also tries to show how .net can be used to simplify the pattern.

 Out of all three articles, I think [Jon Skeet's](http://csharpindepth.com/Articles/General/Singleton.aspx) does the best job of explaining the why behind the pattern for the language.